Palmerfest: Origins

-Palmerfest was organized by "The Barn" at 15 palmer street.
+Palmerfest was organized by "The Barn" at 15 Palmer street.
 Mickey Mentzer, a resident at the house involved O.A.R. to headline both years.

 2009 "near riot"

 By the May 9, 2009 Palmer Fest, attendance had grown to an estimated 8,000 people, including a significant number of students from other universities around the state.
-The 2009 Palmer Fest attracted statewide attention after a "near riot" erupted on Palmer Street around 10 p.m. when partiers began setting fires to furniture in the street and assaulting police officers and firefighters who attempted to put out the blaze.
+The 2009 Palmer Fest attracted statewide attention after a "near riot" erupted on Palmer Street around 10 p.m. when partygoers began setting fires to furniture in the street and assaulting police officers and firefighters who attempted to put out the blaze.

 Around 10:00 p.m., officers responded to the first reports of a furniture fire in the street, and riot police moved down the street escorting a fire engine.
 Firefighters put out the blaze, but attendees quickly became belligerent and the crowd began shouting insults at the police, who withdrew.
 By 10:30, several more furniture fires were started in the street, and when police and firefighters attempted to return and extinguish the blazes, the crowd turned violent, throwing bottles of beer at police.
 Five police horses were injured, most by thrown glass bottles, and police reported a substantial amount of debris being thrown at them.
 Attendees of the party were packing the rooftops and alleys in between houses, some of whom participating in throwing debris and chanting slogans with the crowds surrounding the fires.
 Police responded by calling in reinforcements and 40 riot police and mounted police armed with batons and pepper spray confronted revelers and pushed them from the street and surrounding yards.
 Attendees criticized the behavior of the police as overly violent.

 The town responded with several new safety ordinances guiding party behavior for students, including an attempted ordinance banning house concerts, as local code enforcement saw them as unsafe and potentially hazardous for fires.
 OU Dean of Students Dean Lombardi released a statement condemning the behavior, and police used online photos and YouTube to try and identify people responsible for the riotous behavior, and OU also announced efforts to hold students involved responsible.